ansible/ansible/hacking/ticket_stubs/bug_misunderstanding.md

 Hi!

 Thanks very much for your submission to Ansible.
-It sincerely means a lot to us.
+It means a lot to us.

 We believe the ticket you have filed is being somewhat misunderstood, as one thing works a little differently than stated.